sagarjaink/apify-mcp-server/README.md

 - use [Instagram Scraper](https://apify.com/apify/instagram-scraper) to scrape Instagram posts, profiles, places, photos, and comments
 - use [RAG Web Browser](https://apify.com/apify/web-scraper) to search the web, scrape the top N URLs, and return their content

-To interact with the Apify MCP server, you can use MCP clients such as [Claude Desktop](https://claude.ai/download), [Superinference.ai](https://superinterface.ai/), or [LibreChat](https://www.librechat.ai/).
+To interact with the Apify MCP server, you can use MCP clients such as [Claude Desktop](https://claude.ai/download), [LibreChat](https://www.librechat.ai/), or other [MCP clients](https://glama.ai/mcp/clients).
 Additionally, you can use simple example clients found in the [examples](https://github.com/apify/actor-mcp-server/tree/main/src/examples) directory.

 When you have Actors integrated with the MCP server, you can ask: